 Astrophotography is one of the exciting fields of photography.
 It takes patience but seeing the night sky pop out of our pictures is reward enough.
-The milky way is one of the favorite subjects.
-This dense cloud of stars is actually easy to capture as long as you know where to look.
+The Milky Way is one of my favorite subjects.
+This dense cloud of stars is easy to capture as long as you know where to look.
 Its visibility varies according to your location and the time of the year.

 Milky Way Visibility Chart

-This milky way visibility chart is designed for the Philippine night sky.
-While the milky way moves around the horizon, here, the milky way can be clearly spotted in the southern region.
+This Milky Way visibility chart is designed for the Philippine night sky.
+While the Milky Way moves around the horizon, here, the Milky Way can be spotted in the southern region.
 Peak months are from March-May from 1:00 -4:00 AM and can be spotted on the southern horizon.

 Light Pollution and Moon Phase

-Light pollution also plays a roles in the visibility of the milky way.
+Light pollution also plays a role in the visibility of the Milky Way.
 The moon’s brightness may overpower the stars so it is best to shoot during the new moon.
 Or check the local times of moon rise and moon set and shoot when the moon is gone.
 You can also check out these apps for checking the current moon phase:

-City lights are also source of light pollution so rural areas are more ideal shooting venues.
+City lights are also a source of light pollution, so rural areas are ideal shooting venues.

-Total darkness is the ideal condition for viewing the milky way.
-The eyes can get accustom to the darkness and the milky way can be seen with the naked eye.
-I would also recommend using a flashlight with red light when tinkering settings on your camera.
+Total darkness is the ideal condition for viewing the Milky Way.
+The eyes can get accustomed to the darkness and the Milky Way can be seen with the naked eye.
+I would also recommend using a flashlight with a red light when tinkering with the settings on your camera.

 Shoot Settings Tips